wigillette/Project_Beta/README.md

 - [x] TouchService UIs overlaying on betting/voting/results UIs
 - [ ] Rework snackbar service to use mapDispatchToProps and mount it on main
 - [x] Use componentDidUpdate to reset state on betting and voting UIs
+- [x] Selected Maps and Modes not changing
+- [x] Kills not changing in leaderboard
+- [ ] Betting needs to work with teams
+- [ ] Results UI needs to display winner
+- [x] Negative experience